fatimih/portfolio-site-2025/NOTES.md

 - Keep shared layout components in `components/layout/`
 - Use `pages/` for top-level routes only
 - Place `base.css` in `styles/` and import into `main.jsx`

-_Last synced with local NOTES.md on August 7, 2025._